TZstatsADS/Fall2018-project5-sec1-grp2/README.md

 ![image](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/figs/MMM-TS.png)
 ![image](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/figs/MMM-Influence.png)

+**Presentation** Yiqiao Yin is the designated presenter for this presentation.
+He will mainly be using [Presentation Slides](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/doc/Rubust%20Portfolio%20by%20Influence%20Measure%20-%20Presentation%20%5BYiqiao%20Yin%202018%5D.pdf) for the main material.
+For detailed reference, we invite our audience to read the paper on the [research site](https://yinscapital.com/research/).
+The paper is also uploaded to [zip folder](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/doc/Robust%20Portfolio%20by%20Influence%20Measure.zip) in Github folder **doc**.

 **Shiny App** We also build a platform using Shiny App and this app should serve as supplement in addition to the paper and presentation.
 Due to slow speed from Shiny server when executing code to download data lively, we will present limited information from Shiny App.
 The app can be accessed [here](https://y-yin.shinyapps.io/CENTRAL-INTELLIGENCE-PLATFORM-BETA/).

 **Contribution statement**: